Brain Development and Social Cognition Lab Staff

 Eric.Nelson@NationwideChildrens.org

 Eric Nelson, PhD, is principal investigator and director of neuroimaging research at the Center for Biobehavioral Health of Nationwide Children’s Hospital.
-Eric received a PhD in behavioral neuroscience in 1995 at Bowling Green State University under the guidance of Jaak Panksepp and did postdoctoral training at Indiana University and the University of Wisconsin before joining the Intramural Research Program at the National Institute of Mental Health in 2001.
-In 2016, Dr. Nelson joined the faculty of the Abigail Wexner Research Institute at Nationwide Children’s Hospital and was appointed professor of pediatrics at the Ohio State University.
+Eric received a doctorate in behavioral neuroscience in 1995 at Bowling Green State University under the guidance of Jaak Panksepp and did postdoctoral training at Indiana University and the University of Wisconsin before joining the Intramural Research Program at the National Institute of Mental Health in 2001.
+In 2016, Dr. Nelson joined the faculty of the Abigail Wexner Research Institute at Nationwide Children’s Hospital and was appointed professor of pediatrics at The Ohio State University.
 Dr. Nelson has published widely in the field of developmental and affective neuroscience and is a member of the Society for Neuroscience and Flux Congress of Developmental Neuroscience.

 Provider Photo Not Available